Salvarez0212/assesment-back/README.md

 # Assesment-back
 This is a RESTful API where you can create an user for make a list of favs, you can get, create, update and delete it.
-Created usin Node.js, Prisma, postgreSQL and Express
+Created using Node.js, Prisma, postgreSQL and Express

 # Usage
 - `npm install` - For install all dependencies